softwarewng/communicationWhales.github.io/_posts/2020-02-28-sample-markdown.md

 ![](https://communicationWhales.github.io/assets/img/u-net.png)

 #### Results
 The accuracy represents the overall correctness of the system in identifying true positives and true negatives in the dataset.
-In this case, the system performs slightly better without Orca Clean improving the 94.97% accuracy to 96.04%.
+In this case, the system performs slightly better with Orca Clean improving the 94.97% accuracy to 96.04%.
 Precision is the proportion of true positive results among all the positive results predicted by the system.
 A higher precision indicates a lower number of false positives.
 The difference in precision, in this case, was very minimal but significant enough to drop the false-positive-rate from 4.36% to 1.77%

 ![](https://communicationWhales.github.io/assets/img/noiser.png)